Share911/meteor-cordova-android-aws-examples/examples/optimized-build/base-image/README.md

 ### 4. Create S3 bucket for output

-Open S3, Create Bucket
+Create a [S3 bucket](https://s3.console.aws.amazon.com/s3/home) that will hold your mobile build output
+Bucket versioning is recommended to preserve old builds, but it is not necessarily needed for this example.

-Name: myapp-cordova-android-app
+Example Name: myapp-cordova-android-app

-### 5. Create Policies
+### 5. Create IAM Policy

 #### CodeBuild Policy in IAM